github/archive-program/TheTechTree.md

 _Programming Rust_ by Jim Blandy and Jason Orendorff (O&#39;Reilly)

+_The Rust Programming Language_ by Steve Klabnik and Carol Nichols (No Starch Press)

 _The Go Programming Language_ by Alan A. A. Donovan and Brian W. Kernighan (Pearson) or
 _Head First Go_ by Jay McGavren (O&#39;Reilly)